Best 3D Printer for beginners

 Prusa Research

-The Prusa MINI+ from Prusa Research is an fantastic beginners 3D Printer that has already proven incredible reliable.
 With a fantastic wiki (among the best) and a strong, aligned community, this is probably the best hands-on-type of customer 3D Printer you can get right now.
-The RnD and paid support staff comes at a premium at $429 for the kit and $459 for a semi-assembled kit.
+The RnD and paid support staff and a “western brand” comes at a premium at $429 for the kit and $459 for a semi-assembled kit.

 Despite it’s price, it’s the pay-first mentality that matters.
 This printer will work like a charm.
 But the design and feel is more targeted to customers who wants 3D Printing as a hobby.